Nara-Network/nara-stable-ovault/README.md

 ### Omnichain (Cross-Chain)

-- ✅ **Transfer Across Chains** - Send naraUSD/naraUSD+ to any LayerZero-supported chain
+- ✅ **Transfer Across Chains** - Send NaraUSD/NaraUSD+ to any LayerZero-supported chain
-- ✅ **Cross-Chain Minting** - Deposit collateral on Chain A, receive naraUSD on Chain B
+- ✅ **Cross-Chain Minting** - Deposit collateral on Chain A, receive NaraUSD on Chain B
-- ✅ **Cross-Chain Staking** - Stake naraUSD on Chain A, receive naraUSD+ on Chain B
+- ✅ **Cross-Chain Staking** - Stake NaraUSD on Chain A, receive NaraUSD+ on Chain B
 - ✅ **Unified Interface** - Single transaction from user perspective

 ---